+Asynchronous Instruction

-Asynchronous Instruction - Instruction that eliminates boundaries of time and place.
+Instruction that eliminates boundaries of time and place.
 Students and instructors do not have to participate simultaneously.

-Authorized Institutional Representative (AIR) - An individual who is designated to represent an institution or program with the authority to sign and submit reports (i.e., financial, annual, self-evaluation) to ABHES.
+Authorized Institutional Representative (AIR)

+An individual who is designated to represent an institution or program with the authority to sign and submit reports (e.g., financial, annual, self-evaluation) to ABHES.
 The institution's ownership/management will be held responsible for the accuracy of all forms submitted by the AIR.

+Blended Delivery

-Blended Delivery - See Distance Education (Blended).
+See Distance Education (Blended).

+Branch Campus

-Branch Campus - A location of an institution that is geographically apart and independent of the main campus of the institution.
-A location is independent if it 1) is permanent in nature; 2) offers courses in educational programs leading to a degree, certificate, or other recognized educational credential; 3) has its own faculty and administrative or supervisory organization; and 4) has its own budgetary and hiring authority.
+A physical facility that is geographically separate from the main campus of the institution, within the same ownership structure of the institution that is approved by the U.S. Secretary of Education as a branch campus, and independent of the main campus of the institution.
+A location is independent if it (i) is permanent in nature; (ii) offers courses in educational programs leading to a degree, certificate, or other recognized educational credential; (iii) has its own faculty and administrative or supervisory organization; and (iv) has its own budgetary and hiring authority.
+(See Additional Location)

+Certificate

-Certificate - Credential awarded to evidence successful completion of/or graduation from an academic program, generally less than two years in length where a degree is not earned.
+Credential awarded to evidence successful completion of/or graduation from an academic program, generally less than two years in length where a degree is not earned.